bcgov/Agile-Delivery-Process/Beta.md

 ## What do you do in Beta?

-*For consideration: Should we explore Private and Public Beta as a model we could use.
-Private beta could assuage fears from executives that feel their services shouldn’t be launched until fully complete?*

 In Beta you will work in an agile approach to build quickly and in small segments, taking the time to confirm that each segment of the service is on the right track.
 Launching a public service is the ultimate usability test, as it collects real data and user feedback.
 Feedback is used to refine the service, adding and adjusting features until the service is complete.

 In Beta: